carotium/dma-transfer/README.md

-# dma-transfer
+# Dma-Transfer
 A library for initiating dma transfers.

-This project contains commands which access internal registers to set parameters for the transfer and start it.
+This project initializes UART, DMA and interrupts for PS on MiniZed board.